 We intend to continue to grant annual equity-based awards to our named executive officers under the Omnibus Plan, which provides for a wide variety of equity awards.
-The size and structure of the equity awards granted with respect to 2018 may not be indicative of future awards.
-Future equity awards may be granted in a mix of restricted shares (both standard and career) and options and subject to both time- and performance-based vesting.
-We generally intend to continue to grant our named executive officers a 50-50 ratio of career shares and standard restricted shares.
+The size and structure of the equity awards granted with respect to 2019 may not be indicative of future awards.
+Future equity awards may be granted in a mix of restricted shares (both standard and career) and performance share units, and subject to both time- and performance-based vesting conditions.
+We generally expect at least half of the equity awards to our named executive officers to include career vesting terms.